Aaronontheweb/node-bootcamp/sessions/hour0/GettingStarted.md

 * [download for PC](http://git-scm.com/download/win "Azure SDK for Windows")

+PC Users: During the installation of Git, choose the option that states "Run Git from the Windows Command Prompt".

 If you do not already have a GitHub account, we strongly recommend you create one.
 GitHub is a web-based hosting for your project.
 It's free and it integrates with a lot of development tools.
 Check out the walkthrough on their main page for a quick orientation.

 * [GitHub website](https://github.com/ "GitHub Homepage")